morellexf13/vite-boilerplate/README.md

 <br>

 Create a cutting-edge website using the latest technologies available.
-Vue Bolt, an all-inclusive solution, will provide you with essential features such as framework integration, state management, routing, API communication, unit testing, and much more.
+Vite Boilerplate, an all-inclusive solution, will provide you with essential features such as framework integration, state management, routing, API communication, unit testing, and much more.

 ## 👨🏻‍🏫 Learn More